2021 Yokohama NORRA Mexican 1000 RALLY INFO

 ALL hotel reservations and accommodations necessary to compete in the rally are to be made by individual race teams at their expense.
 NORRA is not reponsible for the booking and pricing practices of hotels and travel agents.

 Rooms in Bay of L.A. are limited to one per team and are expected to sell out in the first day or two of pre-registration.
 If you pay your entry in full, you can book a room as part of the registration process (if available).
 Free camping is available in NORRA’s Pit City and you can also rent a concrete pad there.
 There are also two RV parks with hookups and palapas (open pads with thatched covers) available.

 Mexican 1000 Refund Policy

-No refunds will be issued for entry fees paid in 2020 for the 2020 NORRA Mexican 1000.
-NORRA will issue a non-transferrable credit towards any race promoted by NORRA in 2021.
+No refunds will be issued for entry fees.
+NORRA will issue a non-transferrable credit towards any NORRA race in 2021 or 2022.